Introduction

 Step 1: Assess and Plan

 Define Objectives: Establish clear objectives for containerisation aligned with business goals such as cost reduction, ease of deployment, or improved scalability.
+Objectives should be measurable: "reduce deployment lead time from two weeks to one day" is far more actionable than "improve agility".
+These targets will also help you prioritise which applications to containerise first and in what order.

 Step 2: Monolithic to Microservices

 Breaking down large, monolithic applications into microservices can be advantageous.
 This step may involve refactoring certain parts of the application to better suit containerised environments.
+However, it is worth noting that decomposing a monolith is not a prerequisite for containerisation — it is an entirely separate concern.

 Step 3: Select the Right Tools